-- 1.1 Hire or maintain additional credentialed teachers to provide a broad course of study and intervention programs, which will engage students and meeting their academic needs - 1.2 By providing paraeducators to support struggling students we expect our unduplicated students to make significant growth as well as all students. - 1.3 By providing after school tutoring for our unduplicated students, we will provide services beyond our normal school day and expect to see increased in academic achievement. - 1.
-4 We will purchase an intervention program to assist struggling readers which our unduplicated students are.
+- 1.1 By maintaining credentialed teachers to provide a broad course of study and intervention programs, we are engaging students and meeting their academic needs. - 1.2 By providing paraeducators to support struggling students we expect our unduplicated students to make significant growth as well as all students. - 1.3 By providing after school tutoring for our unduplicated students, we will provide services beyond our normal school day and expect to see increased in academic achievement. - 1.
+4 We will purchase an intervention program to assist struggling readers which our unduplicated students are. - 2.2 By supporting new teachers with professional development through teacher induction, we plan on giving new teachers the necessary skills to address the needs of our unduplicated pupils. - 3.1 and 3.2- By providing opportunities for parents to contact with the school staff and program, we will see the gains in students achievement.
+The correlation between parent involvement and student success is research based and the basis for the development of this action.